 - iii.
 For an institution with consolidated total assets of \$1 billion or more at the beginning of its fiscal year, an assessment by management of the effectiveness of such internal control structure and procedures as of the end of such fiscal year.
-(See paragraphs 1.110-.111 for additional information regarding the internal control reporting requirements.) - c.
-The management report must be signed by the CEO and the chief accounting officer or the CFO at the insured depository level or the holding company level as specified in Section 363.2(c).

-1.98 Independent public accountant.
-As amended, Section 363.3 clarifies the independence standards applicable to accountants and requires the following:
+(See paragraphs 1.100-.101 for additional information regarding the internal control reporting requirements.) - c.
+A management report signed by the CEO and the chief accounting officer or the CFO at the insured depository level or the holding company level, as specified in Section 363.2(c). - 1.88 Independent public accountant.
+As amended, Section 363.3 clarifies the independence standards applicable to accountants and requires the following: - a.

-- a.
 Each IDI should engage an independent public accountant to audit and report on its annual financial statements in accordance with generally accepted auditing standards or the PCAOB's auditing standards, if applicable, and Section 37 of the FDI Act. - b.
-For each IDI with total assets of \$1 billion or more at the beginning of the institution's fiscal year, the independent public accountant who audits the institution's financial statements should examine, attest to, and report separately on the assertion of management concerning the effectiveness of the institution's internal control structure and procedures for financial reporting.
-The attestation and report should be made in accordance with attestation standards established by the ALCPA or the PCAOB's auditing standards, if applicable.
-The accountant's report must not be dated prior to the date of the management report and management's assessment of the effectiveness of internal control over financial reporting. - c.
-When the independent public accountant performing services under Part 362 ceases to be the institution's accountant, the accountant must provide the FDIC, the appropriate Federal banking agency, and any appropriate State bank supervisor with written notification of such termination within 15 days after the occurrence of such an event.
+For each IDI with total assets of \$1 billion or nore at the beginning of the institution's fiscal year, the independent public accountant who audits the institution's financial statements should examine, attest to, and report separately on the assertion of management concerning the effectiveness of the institution's internal control structure and procedures for mancial reporting.
+The attestation and report should be made in accordance with attestation standards established by the AICPA or the PCAOB's auditing standards, if applicable.
+The a countant's report must not be dated prior to the date of the management report and management's assessment of the effectiveness of internal control over financial reporting. - c.
+When the independent public accountant performing services under Part 363 ceases to be the institution's accountant, the accountant must provide the FDIC, the appropriate federal banking agency, and any appropriate state bank supervisor with written notification of such termination within 15 days after the occurrence of such an event.
 Guideline 20 to Part 363 provides additional guidance regarding an independent public accountant's notice of termination. - d.
 The auditors must report certain communications on a timely basis to the audit committee.
 The requirements for communications with audit committees, consistent with the requirements under Section 363.3(d), are set forth in the applicable professional standards.
-The applicable AICPA professional standards, which include AU-C section 260, The Auditor's Communication With Those Charged With Governance; AU-C section 240, Consideration of Fraud in a Financial Statement Audit; AU-C section 265, Communicating Internal Control Related Matters Identified in an Audit; and AT section 501, An Examination of an Entity's Internal Control Over Financial Reporting That Is Integrated With an Audit of Its Financial Statements (AICPA, Professional Standards), provide guidance regarding certain matters required to be communicated to those charged with governance, such as audit committees.
-PCAOB AS 1301,

-Communications with Audit Committees, and AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements (AICPA, PCAOB Standards and Related Rules), address the requirements for communication of certain matters to audit committees for audits of public companies.
+Applicable AICPA professional standards, which include AUC section 260, The Auditor's Communication With Those Charged With Governance; AU-C section 240, Consideration of Fraud in a Financial Statement Audit; AU-C section 265, Communicating Internal Control Related Matters Identified in an Audit; and AU-C section 940, An Audit of Internal Control Over Financial Reporting That Is Integrated With an Audit of Its Financial Statements,21 provide guidance regarding certain matters required to be communicated to those charged with governance, such as audit committees.
+PCAOB Auditing Standard (AS) 1301, Communications with Audit Committees, and AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements, 22 address the requirements for communication of certain matters to audit committees for audits of entities subject to the oversight authority of the PCAOB.
+23